Greater Winnipeg Water District Aqueduct: History

+Background

-The first water supply system in Winnipeg was installed and operated by The Winnipeg Water Works Company—a private concern—which obtained its charter on 30 December 1880.
-The charter was for a twenty-year period and the works were put into operation in 1882.
-The source of supply was the Assiniboine River, the intake and pumping station being located on the north bank of the river immediately downstream from the Maryland Street Bridge.
+The first water supply system in Winnipeg was installed and operated by the private Winnipeg Water Works Company, which obtained its charter on 30 December 1880.
+The charter was for a 20-year period and the works were put into operation in 1882.
+The source of supply was the Assiniboine River, the intake and pumping station being located at Armstrong's Point on the north bank of the river immediately downstream from the Maryland Street Bridge.

-In April 1899, the City of Winnipeg purchased the plant of the Water Works Company for $237,650, making it a municipally owned and operated utility.
+In April 1899, the City of Winnipeg purchased the plant of the Water Works Company for $237,650, making it a municipally-owned and operated utility.
 At this time, the source of supply was changed from the Assiniboine River to artesian wells.
 In October 1900, the well supply was placed in operation.